Redefining Sex, Gender, and The Body Itself

 The issue is, all of society was structured on the premise that “males” and “females” are two fundamentally different creatures―different bodies, different organs, different brains, different desires, different functions―so if “maleness” and “femaleness” might not even really exist as concrete categories, what does this say about society?

 That is not to say that “woman” and “man” as social constructs do not or should not exist.
 For me, the very fact that many trans people construct their bodies and selfs in line with these constructions is enough proof to justify their existence.
 I do not seek to prescribe any origin of meaning.
 But we must acknowledge that there is no concrete “matter” to these concepts.
 Historically, we have believed that there is some kind of intelligible origin of “women” and “men,” and that we would find it by dissecting our brains, our bodies, our genome, our hormones.
 The reality is, however, that differentiation does not occur on such rigid, binary, essential lines.
 The reality is that humans, just as all of nature, are messy.
-That our sex may not be cleanly cleaved into “male/man” and “female/woman.”
+That our sex may not be cleanly cleaved into male/female.

 And yet we still view the differentiation of nature as not merely an element of fluid variability, but of essentializing naturalization.
 That we diverge not into a soup, but into rigid categories with clear, definable, and observable boundaries.
 And it is a struggle, for many of us, to reconcile our existence with these processes of categorization.